PacktPublishing/D3.js-Quick-Start-Guide/PIE.md

 ![](https://i.imgur.com/Bvugomc.png)

 D3 can only go in one direction: from domain to range.
+You can now remove that `console.log()` statement.

 ## Create the color scale to map labels to colors

 Now we want to map the `label` properties of our data set to colors, instead of random numbers like in the previous section.
-We can come up with our own color scheme, or choose one of D3's set of colors:
+We can come up with our own color scheme, or choose one of D3's sets of colors:

 - https://github.com/d3/d3-scale-chromatic#categorical